MelSumner/why-ember/app/components/ember-for-react.md

 CSS-in-JS is an anti-pattern, and should be avoided.
 If you really want to do this, though, there's probably an ember addon for that.

-## API / Data Management

-Coming Soon.

 ## Common Questions (with answers)

 ### Should components load or interact with data directly?

 It depends, but for the most part, it's fine.
-TODO: explain more.‌
+Ask on the Ember Discord server for more information about this.

 ### Does Ember have an equivalent of PropTypes?